datsforge/datsforge.github.io/projects/games/spideetap/privacy.md

-# Privacy Policy for Spidee Tap
+# Privacy Policy

 ---

 ## 1. Introduction

 Welcome to **datsforge** ("we", "our", or "us").
-We respect your privacy and are committed to protecting any information you may provide while using our game, *Spidee Tap*.
+We respect your privacy and are committed to protecting any information you may provide while using our game, **Spidee Tap**.
 This privacy policy outlines the types of information we collect and how we use it.

 ## 2. Information We Collect